minhyae/TizenRT/docs/HowToManageDeviceModel.md

    ![Add Resource](media/rt_model_add_resource.png)
    2. In the Add Resource window, select the type of resource to be added, edit its information, and click **OK**.
    ![Add Resource](media/rt_model_add_resource_window.png)
-   The new resource appears in the list in the **Resource/Property** section of the Model Manager main view.
+   The new resource appears in the list at the **Resource/Property** section of the Model Manager main view.
 - To restore the resources, click **Restore default**.
 This restores the initial resource state of the device, deleting all changes that have been made.
 ![The imported device shows up](media/rt_model_import_model_finished.png)